Kaguya Shinomiya: Reception

 In a 2019 popularity poll conducted by Akiba Souken, Kaguya ranked first with 3,409 votes.
-She ranked fourth in a 2021 popularity poll conducted by the website NetLab, with 406 votes, and ranked first in a popularity poll among characters voiced by Aoi Koga.
-At the 4th Crunchyroll Anime Awards, Kaguya and Miyuki Shirogane won the Best Couple award; she won the Best Girl award, while she and Miyuki were nominated for Best Couple in the fifth edition.
-Jessica Ángeles was nominated in the Best Voice Artist Performance (Spanish) category for her performance as Kaguya in the sixth edition.
+She ranked fourth in a 2021 popularity poll conducted by the website NetLab, with 406 votes and ranked first in a popularity poll among characters voiced by Aoi Koga.
+At the 4th Crunchyroll Anime Awards, Kaguya and Miyuki Shirogane won the Best Couple award, she won the Best Girl award while she and Miyuki were nominated for Best Couple in the 5th Crunchyroll Anime Awards.
+Jessica Ángeles was nominated in the Best Voice Artist Performance (Spanish) category for her performance as Kaguya in the 6th Crunchyroll Anime Awards.

 Aoi Koga won "Best Actress in a Leading Role" for her work as Kaguya Shinomiya at the 14th Seiyu Awards.
-Kaguya won Best Female Character at the 10th Newtype Anime Awards; she ranked second in the same award at the 12th edition.
+Kaguya won Best Female Character at the 10th Newtype Anime Awards.
+She ranked second in the same award at the 12th Newtype Anime Awards.